Helping People Manage Conflict and Resolve Disputes Without Litigation

 Dispute Settlement Counsel – ADR Professional

-Civic, Community and Church Involvement
+Civic, Community, and Church Involvement

-Larry is an active member of the Episcopal Church of the Incarnation and serves in various ministries of the Episcopal Diocese of Dallas.
-He is a former member of the Executive Council of the Diocese, serves on the Episcopal Community Service Network and as a mediator in the Ministry of Conflict Transformation.
+Larry is an active member of St. Michael and All Angels Episcopal Church in Dallas, and over the years has served in various ministries of the Episcopal Diocese of Dallas.
+He is a former member of the Executive Council of the Episcopal Diocese of Dallas.
+For many years, he has been active in the Dallas Assembly of the Brotherhood of St. Andrew.

 Recognitions and Certifications